wlmeng11/SimpleRick/hardware/v1.1/README.md

 ![with laptop and oscilloscope](DSCN7876.JPG)

 ## Next Steps
-Errata in PCB layout:
+Fix errata in PCB layout:

 * swapped labels for V_PIEZO and GND testpoints
 * LED\_ACQUISITION should say LED\_PWR
 * some silkscreen labels are cutoff by vias
 * GND testpoint for V\_GAIN is inconveniently placed too close to V\_GAIN testpoint

-Things to be improved:
+Other things to be improved:

 * high current traces should be wider
 * add bleeder resistor between V_PIEZO and GND